-It is now widely accepted that it is the responsibility of every adult to protect children from abuse.
-All children have a right to be protected from all forms of abuse and discrimination and to be treated equally regardless of gender, racial origin, culture, religious belief, language, disability or sexual orientation.
+It is now widely accepted that it is the responsibility of everybody to protect children from abuse.
+All children have a right to be protected from all forms of abuse and discrimination and to be treated equally regardless of protected characteristics.

 Recognising abuse is not easy, even for individuals who have experience of working with child abuse.
 Most children will receive cuts, grazes and bruises from time to time and their behaviour may give reason for concern.
-There may well be reasons for these factors other than abuse, but any concern should be immediately discussed with a senior colleague to assess the situation.
+There may well be reasons for these factors other than abuse, but any concern should be immediately discussed with a Safeguarding Lead.

 What to do if you are concerned